 AFS Investments.
 The Group assesses at each reporting period whether there is objective evidence that an investment or a group of investments is impaired.
 In the case of equity investments classified as AFS investments, an objective evidence of impairment would include a significant or prolonged decline in the fair value of the investments below its cost.
 Significant decline in fair value is evaluated against the original cost of the investment, while prolonged decline is assessed against the periods in which the fair value has been below its original cost.
-Where there is evidence of impairment, the cumulative loss, measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognized in the consolidated statement of profit or loss, is removed from the consolidated statement of comprehensive income and recognized in the consolidated statement of profit or loss; increases in fair value after impairment are recognized directly in the consolidated statement of comprehensive income.
+Where there is evidence of impairment, the cumulative loss, measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognized in the consolidated statement of profit or loss, is removed from the consolidated statement of comprehensive income and recognized in the consolidated statement of profit or loss.
+Impairment losses on equity investments are not reversed through the consolidated statement of profit or loss; increases in fair value after impairment are recognized directly in the consolidated statement of comprehensive income.